ElsonOtake/Catalog_of_my_things/README.md

-# Catalog_of_my_things
+# Catalog of my things

 > Catalog of my things is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
-Everything will be based on the UML class diagram.
-The data will be stored in JSON files.
+Everything was based on the [UML class diagram](./catalog_of_my_things.png) provided.
+The data stored in JSON files.

 ## Built With